emissary-ingress/emissary/user-guide/consul.md

         targetPort: 8080
     ```

     This will tell Ambassador that Consul is a service discovery endpoint.
 Save the configuration to a file (e.g., `ambassador-service.yaml`, and apply this configuration with `kubectl apply -f ambassador-service.yaml`.
 For more information about resolver configuration, see the [resolver reference documentation](/reference/core/resolvers).
+(If you're using Consul deployed elsewhere in your data center, make sure the `address` points to your Consul FQDN or IP address).

 ## Routing to Consul Services